realworldocaml/book/book/testing/README.md

   [%test_eq: int list] (List.rev [3;2;1]) [3;2;1]
 ```

-Here's what it looks like when we run the test.
+Now we can run the test to see what the output looks like.

 ```sh dir=examples/erroneous/test_eq-inline_test
 $ dune runtest